RippeR37/GL_vs_VK/README.md

 | `-time` | float | Optional.
 Changes default time of test benchmarking. |

 In benchmarking mode, test will end automatically in some time (default: 15 seconds, but can be changed with `-time` argument), after which statistics will be presented on screen.
+Test 4 will always run in benchmark mode.

 ## Author